Summary

 Admission Requirements

 Applications are evaluated on an individual basis.
 The university uses selective criteria to assure adequate preparation, which will enable students to be successful in their academic pursuits.
-Incoming freshmen are encouraged to complete the application process between August and December for the following fall semester or by November for the following spring semester to ensure applications and paperwork can be completed in a timely manner.
-For a quicker admission decision, self-report GPA and core high school courses within the application for admission.
+First-year students are encouraged to complete the application process between August and December for the following fall semester or by November for the following spring semester to ensure applications and paperwork can be completed in a timely manner.
+Transfer students are encouraged to apply one-two semesters prior to their intended start term.
 You can expect an admission decision by mail.

 TUITION $9,309